KIRBY MEALER

 Unity Timeline

-To use as minimal amount of code as possible, I utilized Unity’s Timeline feature to create a sequence that each object will follow.
-These sequences are triggered when the participant clicks on the object, and stops when it reaches a signal within the timeline.
-It when plays from where it stopped the next time it is clicked.
-When the timeline ends, it resets and the participant can trigger the sequence again. |
+To use as minimal an amount of code as possible, I utilized Unity’s Timeline feature to create a sequence that each object will follow.
+These sequences are triggered when the participant clicks on the object and stop when it reaches a signal within the timeline.
+It then plays from where it stopped the next time it is clicked.
+When the timeline ends, it resets, and the participant can trigger the sequence again.

 Kirby Mealer.
 Unity Scene.
 Unity.
 2023.